Published Oct 28, 2015

-In today’s post, an excerpt from the October 2015 Ceramics Monthly, Dwight shares how his collection has grown over the years, and his plans to donate it to Eastern Carolina University as a teaching tool for students. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, Dwight shares how his collection has grown over the years, and his plans to donate it to Eastern Carolina University as a teaching tool for students. - Jennifer Poellot Harnetty, editor

 P.S.
 Don’t miss out on reading the entire article, which includes Holland’s background and introduction to ceramics and explains how his collection began, in the October 2015 issue of Ceramics Monthly.

 After graduating from the University of North Carolina in Chapel Hill in August 1954 I took a job as the art teacher for the schools in Asheboro, North Carolina, teaching art from the first grade through high school.
 Once I started teaching, I heard about the potteries in Seagrove and I went to explore the shops and meet the potters.
 Many of my afternoons after school were spent watching the potters work and listening to them talk about pots.
 This is when I bought my first pots and started my journey into collecting ceramics.
 It has been an adventure that has taken me almost around the world, into studios and galleries to meet potters and scholars.

 I have a different understanding of the word “use” with my pots.
 Most of my collection is complied of pots that are functional or have some possibilities of being used.
 I do not drink hot tea but own a few hundred teapots.
 Purists may think it is wrong for me to buy pots and make them “shelf pots.”
 For me, function can be enjoying the form, color, or the presence of the pot.
 I do not have to physically use it.